NASAWorldWind/NASAWorldWind.github.io/content/android/tutorials/basic-ww-app.md

         android:layout_alignParentRight="true"
         android:layout_alignParentTop="true"></FrameLayout>
     ```
-    Second, create an instance of a WorldWindow in MainActivity.java and attach to the `FrameLayout`.
+    Second, create an instance of a WorldWindow in MainActivity.java and attach to the FrameLayout.
 The following code snippet should be added to the MainActivity's onCreate() method.
     ```java
     // Create a World Window (a GLSurfaceView)...
     WorldWindow wwd = new WorldWindow(getApplicationContext());